 Credit Constraints, Quality, and Export Prices: Theory and Evidence from China

-Keywords: credit constraints, China, quality sorting, credit access, credit needs, quality, export prices, heterogeneous firms
+Keywords: credit constraints, credit access, credit needs, endogenous quality, export prices, quality, heterogeneous firms, productivity

 Suggested Citation: Suggested Citation